JCurtisRMIT/arduino/index.md

 ## Sending Data To The Blynk App

-Now we're going to explore a Blynk concept called **Virtual Pins** (Links to an external site.).
+Now we're going to explore a Blynk concept called **Virtual Pins** .
 Virtual Pins allow you to send data to and from the app in a way that the app can understand.
 It's important to note that **Virtual Pins** are in addition to the **Digital Pins** you have on your board, hence Virtual.
 Think of these pins as the information handlers between the Widgets in your project and your board.

 Virtual Pins can also be used to interface with external libraries (Servo, LCD and others) and implement custom functionality.